dangt0521/CreditRiskScoringStratio/README.md

 ### HighCreditSizeThreshold - (Transformation - Filter):

 > With the discarded data of the previous filter, this filter returns the data where the credit amount of the applicant is greater than four thousand.
 If so, the client is classified with a ***green risk scoring level.***

+### RedLevelScoring - (Transformation - Union):

+> It unified the data from the three red filters: HighRiskFilter, IncomeTaxAlert, and UnpaidCreditsOrFraudReports.

+### YellowLevelScoring - (Transformation - Union):

+> It unified the data from the two yellow filters: ExternalOrAuditDataFraud, and NoFraudulentAddress.

 ## Dashboard